 There is no question about the quality of education and training you will receive from Missouri College of Cosmetology.
 We are fully accredited by the National Accrediting Commission of Career Arts and Sciences Inc.

-All Missouri College of Cosmetology locations are licensed by:
+All Missouri College of Cosmetology locations is licensed by:

 Missouri State Board of Cosmetology and Barber Examiners